Back to all posts

 Once you’ve stopped the water flow and made the area safe, you can start thinking about your belongings.
 If you can do so without stepping in water, move any valuable or sentimental items like photo albums, furniture, and electronics to a dry, elevated location.
 Getting things off the floor can save them from being ruined.
 Don’t worry about a full-scale cleanup just yet.
 The immediate goal is damage control.
 Once the source of the backup is fixed, you can focus on removing the water and disinfecting the area.
 For a problem this serious, you’ll likely need professional emergency plumbing help to resolve the clog.

-What to Try Before You Call a Plumber
+DIY Fixes to Try Before Calling a Plumber

 When you see water creeping up from your basement drain, your first instinct might be to panic.
 But before you pick up the phone, there are a few simple diagnostic steps and fixes you can try yourself.
 Tackling a minor clog can be empowering, but it’s also important to know when to step back and let a professional handle it.
 If you’re comfortable with some hands-on work, these tips can help you figure out what’s going on and potentially solve the problem.
 Just remember to always prioritize your safety.